cs35lproject/meet_and_cheese/README.md

 | ``` npm install ``` | ``` npm install ``` |
 | ``` npm run dev ``` | ``` npm start ``` |

-4 - If your client side code doesn't run successfully, read "Potential Installation Issues" below, and be sure your version of Node is up to date.
+5 - If your client side code doesn't run successfully, read "Potential Installation Issues" below, and be sure your version of Node is up to date

 #### Potential Installation Issues